quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

                "retransmit_timeout" /
                "bandwidth_probe"

-    $$transport-packetsent-extension
+    * $$transport-packetsent-extension
 }

-; make sure the event is added to the global list of recognized qlog events
+; Add the event to the global list of recognized qlog events
 $ProtocolEventData /= TransportPacketSent

-; defined in a separate document that defines a theoretical QUIC protocol extension
+; Defined in a separate document that describes a theoretical QUIC protocol extension
 $$transport-packetsent-extension //= (
   ? additional_field: bool
 )